aravind-b-dev/publicapi/README.md

-The data flow works like this:
+The data flow works like this:(Posts)

 .......

-PostListScreen loads and requests data from PostProvider
+-PostListScreen loads and requests data from PostProvider

-PostProvider gets data from Repository
+-PostProvider gets data from Repository

-Repository gets data from DataSource
+-Repository gets data from DataSource

-DataSource makes API call and returns PostModels
+-DataSource makes API call and returns PostModels

-Data flows back up through each layer
+-Data flows back up through each layer

-PostProvider updates state
+-PostProvider updates state

-UI rebuilds with new data
+-UI rebuilds with new data

 1.Dependency Injection (DI) with GetIt